ZeroDayTea/PicoCTF-2021-Killer-Queen-Writeups/Forensics/Milkslap/writeup.md

 **Solution**

-The website consists of a gif with a man getting milk spilled on him.
+The milk character in the description is linked to this website: http://mercury.picoctf.net:58537/ The website consists of a gif with a man getting milk spilled on him.
 Since the hint references the problem category, which is forensics, we should find the image.
-Going to the source and then the css, we find that the image the image is at the url `http://mercury.picoctf.net:58537/concat_v.png`
+Going to the source and then the css, we find that the image the image is at the url http://mercury.picoctf.net:58537/concat_v.png

 The image is a 1280x47520 png.
 This is probably where the flag is.
 Downloading the image, we can now run various forensics programs on it.
 Steghide needs a password, so it isn't that.
 Binwalk finds nothing out of the ordinary.
 The program zsteg does find something though: